DEFENSE Critical METAL

 What are the biggest risks, and how is the company managing them?

-The company is managing those risks through staged drilling, modern technical work, Ontario permitting, and its exploration agreement with Eabametoong First Nation.
+The company manages these through staged drilling, modern technical work, Ontario permitting, and its agreement with Eabametoong First Nation.

-The goal is to verify Howells Lake properly, test expansion targets, and build the data needed for future resource work.
+The aim is to verify the system properly and build the data needed for future resource work, rather than rely on any single result.

 Why should investors watch Critical One, and what catalysts are next?

-The key near-term catalysts are additional assays from Phase I drilling, follow-up holes around the East Zone, step-outs along the broader trend, and technical work on continuity, true width, mineralogy, and metallurgy.
+Near-term catalysts include additional Phase I assays, step-outs along the broader trend, and technical work on continuity, mineralogy, and metallurgy.

 MINE-TO-MILITARY RELEVANCE